piocalderon/piocalderon.github.io/_posts/2020-09-01-learning_jrpg_tropes_from_video_game_transcripts.md

 ## D. Improvements

 There are a few things that can be done to improve this project.
+1. A more careful preprocessing pipeline for the dialog might do wonders on the results.
+I took a lazy approach here and didn't really do a lot of cleaning, so there could be some artifacts.
+In addition, I only considered the top 10 characters per game based on dialog line count.
+This means that non-chatty main characters like Kimahri (FF X) and Vincent Valentine (FF VII) were filtered out.
+Maybe a whitelist of characters to include would be better than just basing on the top 10?
-1. Adding more games would be amazing.
+2. Adding more games would be amazing.
 In particular, I want to include all the mainline Final Fantasy and Dragon Quest games in the analysis.
-2. A more careful preprocessing pipeline for the dialog might do wonders on the results.
-I took a lazy approach here and didn't really do a lot of cleaning, so there could be some artifacts.
-3. Improving the clustering procedure might reveal interesting tropes.
+4. Improving the clustering procedure might reveal interesting tropes.

 <style>
     .graphcontainer {